simha-grey/sylius_plugin_g/README.md

-## Installation

  >*We work on stable, supported, and up-to-date versions of packages.
 We recommend you do the same.*
  <p>an ancient saying</p>

-It's an unfinished project of plugin for Sylius eCommerce platform.
-It's sandbox for myself, and test task with certain requirements.
+It's an unfinished project of a plugin for the Sylius eCommerce platform.
+It's a sandbox for myself, and a test task with certain requirements.

 Rule #1 (You don’t talk about fight club.)
 Create entity "ProductStock" with properties "stockStatus" and "restockDate".
-As I think, It will be better to extend native "Product" entity with those properties, but I did with new entity.
-Maybe it was implicitly required do not touch "Product" entity at all.
+I think, It will be better to extend the native "Product" entity with those properties, but I did it with a new entity.
+Maybe it was implicitly required not to touch the " Product " entity.
 I followed this hint.
-Though some logic suffer.
+Though some logic suffers.

+ ## Installation

 1. Go to your Shop project directory.
 Run the following
 ```bash